gerauber/bdt_tutorial/readme.md

 ```

 #### Remarks
 * The dataset has a _weight_ column that will be useful later, as the BDT focuses
-on ditributions shapes, and therefore this extra piece of information can be
+on distributions shapes, and therefore this extra piece of information can be
 decisive in the classification.
+* The rows are shuffled even though it is not necessary for this first step,
+but it will be a key feature when the BDT will be applied on another dataset.

 ### BDT
-Then, the user can start playing with all aspects surrounding BDTs.
+Then, the user can start playing with several aspects surrounding BDTs.
 In the notebook `bdt.ipynb`, the user can have an interactive experience.
+A model will be fit on the data, and the reproducibility, as well as the BDT performance
+will be evaluated.

 #### Remarks
 * Jupyter notebooks can be opened by typing the command `jupyter notebook`
 in the terminal, such that the program will instantiate a local server at _localhost:8888_,
 and the Jupyter Notebook interface will pop up in a browser window.

-### Optimization
+* The package `lightgbm` will have to be installed.